 Hokkaido: A New Development of 19 Luxury Apartments

-In a peaceful location in the heights of Tignes Le Lac, but close to the centre of the resort and the pistes, this new development comprises nineteen high-end T2 to T5 apartments, in a stylish and contemporary four storey residence that blends perfectly with its surroundings.
+In a peaceful location in the heights of Tignes Le Lac, but close to the centre of the resort and the pistes, this new development comprises nineteen high-end 1 to 4 bedroom apartment, in a stylish and contemporary four storey residence that blends perfectly with its surroundings.
 With good volumes and large picture windows, each apartment has a large sunny terrace with views over the Lac du Chevril and the mountains of the Haute-Tarentaise.
 The equipment and finish of each unit can be customised according to buyer's taste before construction and final delivery.

 Rental Incomes Driven by Excellent Occupancy Rates